Paink64/HPC-AI-Resources/Personal-Computer-Simple-ML.md

 3️⃣ Click **Run** (▶) and check the graph! 🎨📊

-📌 Expected Output: A graph displaying data points along with a prediction line illustrating the trend.
+✅ You should now see a graph with actual data points and a prediction line! 🎉

 🎯 **Challenge**
 * Go back to the first code cell and make changes to the dataset.